 We cannot even start talking about culture to culture conversation before truly grasping what culture really is.
-A culture is a way of answering the question: what does it mean to be human?
+A culture a gameworld that answers the questions: where do we come from? what are we doing here? where are we going? what does it mean to be human?
 We human beings do not interact with the world as it is.
-We interact with the world through our culture.
-A culture is the choice of one story of reality among unlimited possible choices.
+We interact with the world through gameworlds, including our culture.
+A culture is the unfolding of one story choose among an unlimited number of possible stories.

 A Culture, A Gameworld, A Fantasyworld

 Culture is a Gameworld.
 Perhaps one of the most treacherous and lethal of gameworlds that humans ever invented.